-Challenge number Detail of challenge number 1 Literacy Historically disadvantaged students join Year 7 with a literacy deficit indicating that a literacy gap already exists.
+Challenge number Detail of challenge 1 Literacy Historically disadvantaged students join Year 7 with a literacy deficit indicating that a literacy gap already exists.
 For example, disadvantaged Year 7 intake 2021/22 entered with a reading age of average 7 months behind their peers.
 2 Motivation / aspiration.
 Regular internal audits including observations, book looks, data, pupil and teacher voice help identify specific barriers per cohort.
 One of our barriers to learning for disadvantaged students is motivation and aspiration.
 3 Attendance.
 Attendance data shows that the attendance of disadvantaged pupils is below that of non-disadvantaged pupils.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
 4 Relationships.
 Crucial evidence points to the benefits of disadvantaged students building key relationships with staff.
 This must be taken into consideration when students move into the school and continue when they move year group or class.
 5 Parental participation.
 Parental participation is an on-going challenge for Springwood High School.
 This has been heightened by the pandemic.
 We will continue to build parental participation and engagement particularly in reference to school events such as parent evenings.
 6 Meta cognition and Self-regulation skills.
-Teacher and pupils' voice, along with observations evidence lower attaining disadvantaged pupils generally lack metacognitive and self-regulation techniques and strategies to apply when being faced with an independent task.
-This is evident particularly in the planning of a new task and evaluating performance.
-7 Background Knowledge retention.
-Teacher and pupils' voice along with observations identify that, particularly our lower ability disadvantaged pupils, have a smaller knowledge base than their peers do.
-This may be evident as a lack of vocabulary or a narrow understanding of concepts and background to topics.
+Teacher and pupils' voice, along with observations evidence lower attaining disadvantaged pupils generally lack metacognitive and self-regulation

+Teacher and lower ability peers do.
+Th pupils' voice along with observations identify that, particularly our disadvantaged pupils, have a smaller knowledge base than their is may be evident as a lack of vocabulary or a narrowing of concepts and background to topics.